aws/copilot-cli/site/content/docs/developing/overrides/cdk.md

 The following example modifies the [`nlb`](../../manifest/lb-web-service.en.md#nlb) resource of a Load Balanced Web Service to assign Elastic IP addresses to the Network Load Balancer.

-In this example, you can view how:
+In this example, you can view how to:

-- A resource property can be deleted.
+- Delete a resource property.
-- New resources can be created.
+- Create new resources.
-- Modify the property of an existing resource.
+- Modify a property of an existing resource.

 ??? note "View sample `stack.ts`"